Linear stability analysis of wake vortices by a spectral method using mapped Legendre functions: Numerical method

-Note that the eigenmodes shown here are regular.
-In other words, they have no singularities, as shown in figure~\ref{fig:validation}.
-Such regular eigenmodes are expanded by a finite number of radial basis elements that are already regular, and, as shown in table~\ref{tab:valid}, their numerical results converge exponentially with increasing $M$.
-With singular eigenmodes, however, the singularities are able to be expressed only when we take an infinite sum of mapped Legendre functions.
-Therefore, the numerical convergence of singular eigenmodes with increasing $M$ cannot be as rapid as that of regular ones and we should choose a large value of $M$ if any eigenmodes in our interest are singular.
-The same argument should hold for regular but nearly singular eigenmodes which, for example, contain locally clustered zeros and hence show very steep gradients.
-Empirically, $M$ at least larger than $200$ are recommended for satisfactory results of these eigenmodes.
+Note that the eigenmodes shown here are regular and have no singularities, as depicted in figure~\ref{fig:validation}.
+Such regular eigenmodes are expanded by a finite number of radial basis elements that are already regular, and as shown in table~\ref{tab:valid}, their numerical results converge exponentially with increasing $M$.
+However, singular eigenmodes can only be expressed exactly when an infinite sum of mapped Legendre functions is taken \citep[see][]{Gottlieb1977}.
+Nonetheless, as stated in the preliminary remarks, we are essentially interested in physical eigenmodes, i.e., those without singularities and computed numerically with small spectral residual error.
+The current validation is strong enough to underpin this objective.
+Later in this paper (see \S \ref{viscouscriticallayereigenmodes}), we present some eigenmodes that have convincing signatures of viscous remnants after regularising the inviscid critical-layer singularities.
+These singularities become regularised but still nearly singular regions of local rapid oscillations.
+We can find the value of $M$ at which these eigenmodes are spatially resolved, even if it typically goes beyond 80.
+Also note that in this respect, we only peripherally examine their inviscid counterparts with the critical-layer singularities using our numerical method (see \S \ref{inviscidcriticallayereigenmodes}).